weewx/weewx/docs_src/index.md

     <td rowspan=3>
-The Debian, Redhat, and SUSE installers use the conventions and software management tools for their respective operating systems; these are the fastest and easiest way to get up and running.</td>
+The Debian, Redhat, and SUSE installers use the conventions and software management tools for their respective operating systems; these are the fastest and easiest way to get up and running.
+You will need root access to install and run.</td>
   </tr>
   <tr>
     <td><a href="quickstarts/redhat">Redhat</a></td>